 More recently Kenneth Kincade, a custom Wood Duck Decoy Carver from Slidell, brought a number of samples of his work to Mayfield Elementary School for "Career Day."
 He exhibited his creations from early block forms to finished and painted lifelike duck decoys.
 He is shown below.

-Covington's claim to fame in the duck decoy carving world also includes John Scallan.
-More information about his accomplishments are located at this link: NOLA.com article on John Scallan
+Covington's claim to fame in the duck decoy carving world also include John Scallan.

 The Louisiana Wildfowl Carvers and Collectors Guild represents woodcarvers and duck decoy creators from throughout the state.